leonucciarelli/pm4py_fed_alphap/README.md

+## Federated Alpha+ Algorithm
+This Fork of PM4Py repository contains an implementation of the Federated Version of the Alpha+ Algorithm.
+FedAlphaNotebook.ipynb contains a demo test.

 # PM4Py
 PM4Py is a python library that supports state-of-the-art process mining algorithms in python.
 It is open source and intended to be used in both academia and industry projects.